AI meeting notetaker

 • Click the desktop notification if Tana detects a meeting or you've synced your Google Calendar to Tana.

-• Use the command line with Cmd+K (or Ctrl+K) and choose “Start meeting with...”. and select the supertag you want to use (all audio-enabled tags will show).
+• Use the command line with Cmd+K (or Ctrl+K), choose “Start meeting with...”, and select the supertag you want to use (all audio-enabled tags will show).

-When meeting transcription is started you’ll see a floating recording menu when Tana’s not in focus, or a recording indicator in the sidebar when it is.
+When meeting transcription starts you’ll see a floating recording menu, and a recording indicator in the sidebar.
 This gives you quick controls to pause for privacy, or end the meeting and start post-processing.
 Clicking the recording indicator will open the meeting note in Tana.

 Transcript view